Chapter 11 Business Bankruptcy

 The bankruptcy court may also exempt the business from paying all or part of its debts.
 Chapter 11 bankruptcy is usually sought and granted in the case where the value of the business is greater than the sum of its assets; in other words, the business has a significant amount of goodwill as a "going concern" which would be lost if the business were sold or liquidated.

 The debtor (owner of the business) becomes a debtor-in-possession during a Chapter 11 bankruptcy.
 That is, the debtor is still in possession of the business.
 The debtor-in-possession has fiduciary responsibilities to manage the business and bring it back out of bankruptcy.
-This person acts like a bankruptcy trustee, with (according to the Bankruptcy Court) responsibility for "accounting for property, examining and objecting to claims, and filing informational reports as required by the court and the U.S. trustee or bankruptcy administrator."
+This person acts as a bankruptcy trustee, with (according to the Bankruptcy Court) responsibility for "accounting for property, examining and objecting to claims, and filing informational reports as required by the court and the U.S. trustee or bankruptcy administrator."

 How Chapter 11 Works for Small Businesses